MrYsLab/python_banyan/docs/one_gpio_demos.md

 ## Banyan Demonstration Station Web Pages
 Once again, the Banyan launcher will be used to run Web page demos.
-The launcher will start the Backplane, the Gateway for the hardware target, the WebSocket Gateway, and it will start your Web browser with the correct HTML page loaded.
+The launcher will start the Backplane, the Gateway for the hardware target, the WebSocket Gateway.
+It will also start your Web browser with the correct HTML page loaded.

 By clicking on the following links, you may view the HTML pages for the [Arduino](https://github.com/MrYsLab/python_banyan/blob/master/projects/OneGPIO/arduino_uno/arduino.html),